You are here

 A Grand jury does not determine guilt or innocence, but whether there is probable cause to believe that a crime has been committed.
 The evidence is normally presented only by an attorney for the government.
 The grand jury must determine from this evidence whether a person should have formal charges filed by the government.
 If the grand jury finds probable cause, then it will return a written statement of the charges, called an indictment.
 Grand jurors sit on a panel of 16 to 23 jurors and generally serve one to three days every other month for one year.
 Grand jury terms may be extended if necessary.
 For more information, see our Introduction for Grand Jury Service guide.

 How Much Will I Be Paid for Serving on a Jury?

-The U.S. District Court will pay you an attendance fee of $40.00 per day (unless you are a federal government employee), plus travel expenses of $0.555* cents per mile round trip from your home.
+The U.S. District Court will pay you an attendance fee of $50.00 per day (unless you are a federal government employee), plus travel expenses for mileage per mile round trip from your home.
 Jurors who earn in excess of $600.00 in attendance fees in one calendar year will receive a form 1099. *Mileage rate and subsistence are based on the current governmental Per Diem allowance.

 How Long will I be On Call?